 If significant levels are detected and human or ecological exposure is likely, a more detailed assessment will be undertaken.

 Please see the EPA’s decision tree for prioritising sites potentially contaminated with per- and poly-fluoroalkyl substances (PFAS).

-The EPA will work with the occupiers and owners of these sites to clean-up the site, where necessary.
+The EPA will work with the occupiers and owners of these sites, or the responsible parties, to clean-up the site, where necessary.

 Timeframes for the investigation

-It is expected that the initial investigations will be completed within six months, with further testing undertaken where required.
+The initial investigations can take approximately six months, with further testing undertaken where required.

-Test findings will be made available throughout the investigations.
+Test findings are made available throughout the investigations.

 More information is available on the NSW EPA PFAS investigation process page.